Tomptez/cpm3u/README.md

 # cpm3u

-Small private project to copy playlists to a SD card or MP3 Player
+Small private script to copy playlists to a SD card or MP3 Player